 Do you have any existing security issues?

-There are two main reasons for looking for cybersecurity issues - which include malware and even simply and existing vulnerabilities in your system - the first being that if you find any you may well be ineligible for many insurance policies.
+There are two main reasons for looking for cybersecurity issues - which include malware and even existing vulnerabilities in your system - the first being that if you find any you may well be ineligible for many insurance policies.

 If you choose not to look for these issues, it could end up costing you a lot.
-As Adrian Davis, managing director for Europe at (ISC), puts it: "Remember that if an incident happens, and unresolved issues are found dating from before the policy start date, then the insurer may declare the policy null and void when it is needed the most."
+As Adrian Davis, managing director for Europe at (ISC)2, puts it: "Remember that if an incident happens, and unresolved issues are found dating from before the policy start date, then the insurer may declare the policy null and void when it is needed the most."

 The second - and perhaps most important - reason to check for these issues is that it will help inform you about exactly which threats you are facing.
-If you have spyware installed on your system, for example, you will be able to deal with it then look for an insurance policy that will help in future cases.
+If you have spyware installed on your system, for example, you will be able to deal with and it then look for an insurance policy that will help in future cases.

 Is this your only line of defense?

-By far the most important thing to consider is whether or not you have other defences when it comes to cybercrime.
+By far the most important thing to consider is whether or not you have other defenses when it comes to cybercrime.
 It is easy for companies to lean on the idea of cyber insurance, but at the end of the day this can only reimburse you financially if something happens.

-Prevention is always better than cure, so if there is a choice between investing in insurance or in security measures, you should generally opt for the latter.
+Prevention is always better than a cure, so if there is a choice between investing in insurance or in security measures, you should generally opt for the latter.
 A cybersecurity incident could cost you much more than money, as your reputation, data and even sense of safety can all be affected.

 Insights for Professionals provide free access to the latest thought leadership from global brands.
 We deliver subscriber value by creating and gathering specialist content for senior professionals.
 To view more IT content, click here